The iPhone 7 Has Arbitrary Software Locks That Prevent Repair

 The current situation is exactly the sort of behavior that got car manufacturers a very nice set of laws that mandate repair part availability, etc. Keep going down this path, and Apple will earn the consumer electronics industry a similar set of regulations, and none too soon.

-Re:Not a terrible thing (Score:4, Insightful)
+Re:Not a terrible thing (Score:5, Insightful)

 The issue is that the fingerprint sensor is trusted to neither store fingerprint data nor replay finger presses.